ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 # External Access

-The **Customers - External Access** table lists all users who have access to specific **[Customers](https://docs.erp.net/tech/modules/crm/sales/customers/index.html)** in the **[Client Center](https://docs.erp.net/tech/modules/crm/clientcenter/index.html)**.
+The **Customers - External Access** navigator lists all users who have access to specific **[Customers](https://docs.erp.net/tech/modules/crm/sales/customers/index.html)** in the **[Client Center](https://docs.erp.net/tech/modules/crm/clientcenter/index.html)**.
 It offers a way of setting up new users and defining their access for different customers in the Client Center.

 ![pictures](pictures/customers_external_access.png)